Marxist historiography: Labour and class struggle

 The key to understanding Marxist historiography is his view of labour.
-For Marx "historical reality is none other than objectified labor, and all conditions of labor given by nature, including the organic bodies of people, are merely preconditions and 'disappearing moments' of the labor process."
+For Marx "historical reality is none other than objectified labour, and all conditions of labour given by nature, including the organic bodies of people, are merely preconditions and 'disappearing moments' of the labour process."
 This emphasis on the physical as the determining factor in history represents a break from virtually all previous historians.
 Until Marx developed his theory of historical materialism, the overarching determining factor in the direction of history was some sort of divine agency.
 In Marx's view of history "God became a mere projection of human imagination" and more importantly "a tool of oppression".
 There was no more sense of divine direction to be seen.
 History moved by the sheer force of human labour, and all theories of divine nature were a concoction of the ruling powers to keep the working people in check.
 For Marx, "The first historical act is... the production of material life itself."
 As one might expect, Marxist history not only begins with labour, it ends in production: "history does not end by being resolved into "self-consciousness" as "spirit of the spirit," but that in it at each stage there is found a material result: a sum of productive forces, a historically created relation of individuals to nature and to one another, which is handed down to each generation from its predecessor..."
 For further, and much more comprehensive, information on this topic, see historical materialism.